firefox-containers-helper/firefox-containers-helper/README.md

 If you have suggestions, please feel free to voice them on GitHub.
 Thank you for using my extension and reading this far!

+### Supporting the Project

+You can support the author directly [here](https://charlesmknox.com/about), and you can see supporters of the project [here](https://charlesmknox.com/about).
+The extension itself includes a "Donate" link as well.
+I am very appreciative of the community feedback and support I've received so far.

+## Repository source code update

+This repository used to be hosted on GitLab.
+For all releases before and including v0.0.10, please use the [GitLab releases page](https://gitlab.com/icode331/firefox-containers-helper), or use the [official Firefox Addons Store URL](https://addons.mozilla.org/en-US/firefox/addon/containers-helper/).

 ## Attributions

 This software uses Bootstrap.
 See the license [here](https://github.com/twbs/bootstrap/blob/main/LICENSE).

+It also is packaged with a variant of Bootstrap from [here](https://github.com/vinorodrigues/bootstrap-dark/releases/tag/v0.0.9), released under the MIT License.